fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 </body>
 ```

-The `<section>` element in this snippet contains two things:
+The `<section>` element in this snippet contains three things:

-1. a `<div class="flc-slidingPanel-panel ...">` where an iframe will be inserted, containing the UI Options adjusters, and
+1. `<div class="flc-slidingPanel-panel ...">`: where an iframe will be inserted, containing the UI Options adjusters
-2. a `<div class="flc-prefsEditor-separatedPanel ...">` where the sliding panel and button will be created.
+2. a `<div class="fl-panelBar fl-panelBar-smallScreen">`: where the sliding panel and button will be created for narrow
+screens (e.g. mobile)
+3. a `<div class="fl-panelBar fl-panelBar-wideScreen">`: where the sliding panel and button will be created for wide
+screens (e.g. desktop)

 The elements in this snippet all have particular class names attached to them, and it's important to keep them: